 Samples can be cooled to near liquid nitrogen temperatures for analysis.
-This is useful for samples that are not solids at room temperature or that have volatile components that may be pumped off in a UHV vacuum system.
-This sample stage can also maintain samples in a hydrated state during analysis: sublimation of the water from the frozen surface is done in-situ and the sample can then be analyzed.
+This is useful for samples that are not solids at room temperature or contain volatile components that may be pumped off in a UHV vacuum system.
+This sample stage can also maintain samples in a hydrated state during analysis: sublimation of the water from the frozen surface is done in-situ, and the sample can then be analyzed.
 Samples can also be heated up to 450°C to examine potential changes in surface chemistry as a function of temperature.

 Metal samples (machined to a specific dimension) can be broken under UHV to examine grain boundary segregation or other features of the freshly fractured, uncontaminated surface using Auger Electron Spectroscopy (AES).
 This can help substantially in determining the significance of species observed at the newly formed fracture surface.